 In fact, CNBC reports that many student loan borrowers are still paying back their student loans into their retirement years.
 As you can imagine, that could significantly impact your quality of life in retirement.

-2. You Pay More Money in the Long Run
+3. You Might Even Pay More Money in the Long Run

 In addition to opportunity costs, there’s the simple fact that repaying a loan over a longer period means paying far more in the long run due to accruing interest.
 Frighteningly, this could amount to thousands, tens of thousands, or even hundreds of thousands of dollars depending on how much you owe.
 Even if the interest rate remains the same, you’ll end up paying back far more when you opt for a longer repayment term.